Marquette Golden Eagles men's basketball: Wojciechowski era

 The 2018-19 campaign saw the team's first season in the Fiserv Forum, leaving the Bradley Center, their home since 1988.
 The season would end up being the best season of Wojciechowski's tenure at Marquette.
 Although the team lost Andrew Rowsey, Marquette signed Joey Hauser, the younger brother of Sam.
 The team finished 24-10 with a 12–6 record in the Big East, placing 2nd in the conference.
 The team saw a remarkable season for Markus Howard, who averaged 25 PPG.
 Sam and Joey Hauser played supporting roles, along with Theo John and Sacar Anim.
 In February, Marquette ranked as high as 10 in the AP poll but lost 5 of their last 9 games of the regular season, including losing dropping 4 straight to close out the regular season.
 Marquette beat St. John's in the quarterfinals of the 2019 Big East Tournament, but lost to Seton Hall in the semifinals, by a score of 79-81.
-Marquette was picked as a 5 seed in the 2019 NCAA Tournament, where they matched up against Murray State, led by eventual second overall pick in the 2019 NBA Draft, Ja Morant.
+Marquette was picked as a 5 seed in the 2019 NCAA Tournament, where they matched up against Murray State, led by eventual second overall pick in the 2019 NBA draft, Ja Morant.
 Murray State dominated the entire game, upsetting Marquette 83-64.

-Despite lofty expectations for the 2019-20 season, the Hauser brothers would transfer out of the program in the offseason, hurting Marquette's chances to make it back to the NCAA tournament.
-Wojciechowski was able to successfully recruit Symir Torrence and Dexter Akanno, but the whole left by the Hausers was too great.
+Despite high expectations for the 2019-20 season, the Hauser brothers would transfer out of the program in the offseason, hurting Marquette's chances to make it back to the NCAA tournament.
+Wojciechowski was able to successfully recruit Symir Torrence and Dexter Akanno, but the hole left by the Hausers was too great.
 While Markus Howard averaged 27.8 PPG for the season, becoming Marquette's all-time leading scorer in the process, the team finished with an 18-12 overall record, and an 8-10 record in the Big East, their worst Big East record since 2016.
-The team was slated to play Seton Hall in the 2020 Big East Tournament, the tournament - and the entire season - was halted due to the outbreak of COVID-19.
+The team was slated to play Seton Hall in the 2020 Big East Tournament, but the tournament - and the entire season - was halted due to the outbreak of COVID-19.

 The 2020-21 season was another disappointment for Marquette.
 With the departure of Markus Howard, the team struggled, going 13-14 overall, and 8-11 in the Big East. finishing 9th in the Big East.
 The incoming recruiting class looked promising however, with Dawson Garcia and Justin Lewis making an impact.
 Garcia stated all 27 games and averaged 13 points and 6.6 rebounds for the season, and Lewis averaging 7.8 points and 5.4 rebounds per game off the bench.

 On March 19, 2021, it was announced that Marquette had fired Wojciechowski after seven seasons.